patrickvonplaten/notebooks/ADD_NEW_MODEL.md

  input_ids = model.tokenize(input_str)
  ```

- Again, you might have to take a deeper look again into the original repository to find the correct tokenizer function or you might even have to do
+ You might have to take a deeper look again into the original repository to find the correct tokenizer function or you might even have to do
  changes to your clone of the original repository to only output the `input_ids`.
-Having written a functional tokenization script that uses the original repository, an analogous script for 🤗Transfromers should be created.
+Having written a functional tokenization script that uses the original repository, an analogous script for 🤗Transformers should be created.
 It should look similar to this:

  ```python
  from transformers import [camelcase name of model]Tokenizer